caproto/caproto/doc/source/sync-client.rst

     .. ipython:: python

         res.header  # a ctypes.BigEndianStructure
-        res.buffers  # a collection of memoryview objects
+        res.buffers  # a collection of one or more buffers

     They were received directly from the socket into these structure with no intermediate copies.
 Accessing the ``res.data`` --- which returns a